About this program

-The global challenges with respect to environment and sustainability are huge and can only be addressed in an interdisciplinary approach.
-Since it is impossible to address all these issues equally in a Master degree program, specialization is essential.
-The Energy and Environmental Sciences (EES) program specializes in energy and is treating it from a natural science perspective.
+While the global challenges with respect to the environment and sustainability are huge and can only be addressed in an interdisciplinary approach, they also call for specialization.
+The Energy and Environmental Sciences (EES) Program provides a series of introductory courses that give a general overview of the problem-field, and then allows for specialization towards any of a broad range of subjects within energy or sustainability, treating it from a natural science perspective.
 However, it trains the students that the natural sciences/technical approach to and solution of problems is only a part of the story and collaboration with other scientific disciplines is vital.

-As the program has a strong focus on the natural sciences; a bachelor’s degree in one of the natural sciences or related engineering studies is an entry requirement.
-The exact background, however, can be very different, both in discipline (e.g. Marine Biology, Engineering, Nuclear Physics, Astronomy, etc.) and nationality and culture (60% from abroad, over 10 nationalities is no exception).
-This educational and cultural mixture provides a very interesting and challenging learning environment, in which you can benefit and learn from each other’s knowledge and background and get used to working in interdisciplinary/intercultural groups.
-Together, you (learn to) develop strategies to deal with the current issues in the field of EES.
+As the Program has a strong focus on the natural sciences; a bachelor’s degree in one of the natural sciences or related engineering studies is an entry requirement.
+The exact background, however, can be very different, both in discipline (e.g. Marine Biology, Engineering, Nuclear Physics, Astronomy, etc.) and nationality and culture (about 50% come from abroad and it is not unusual to have over 10 nationalities).
+This educational and cultural makes for a most interesting and challenging learning environment, in which you can benefit and learn from each other’s knowledge and backgrounds and become accustomed to working in interdisciplinary and intercultural groups.

 Chat live with students from University of Groningen

 Do you want to know what it's like to study at University of Groningen?
 Visit the link below to student ambassadors and get answers to all of your burning questions about academic and student life.

 previous education - A University Bachelor's degree in (Applied) Physics, Chemistry, Chemical Engineering, Industrial Engineering and Management, Biology or another degree in the natural sciences or related engineering studies such as electrical engineering and mechanical engineering.

 knowledge minimum - Sufficient English proficiency on VWO level is required.